-EVO ICL is intended to be placed entirely within the posterior chamber directly behind the iris and in front of the anterior capsule of the human crystalline lens.
+EVO ICL is intended to be placed entirely within the posterior chamber directly behind the iris and in front of the anterior surface of the natural lens of a phakic patient.
 When correctly positioned, the lens functions as a refractive element to optically correct/reduce myopia.